 Hai joined Watsi on April 10th, 2017.
-One year ago, Hai became the 4297th member to automatically support a new Watsi patient every month.
-Since then, 1,495 more people have become monthly donors!
-Hai's most recent donation supported Mya Mya, a 40-year-old woman from Burma, to fund cardiac surgery.
+Two years ago, Hai became the 4297th member to automatically support a new Watsi patient every month.
+Since then, 2,161 more people have become monthly donors!
+Hai's most recent donation supported Simon, a newborn baby from Tanzania, to fund hydrocephalus treatment.

 Mya Mya is a 40-year-old-woman who lives and work with her elder sister for a herbal medicine production workshop in Sanchaung Township, Yangon Division in Burma.
 They are originally from Bago Division and moved a few years ago.
 Since Mya Mya was 18 years old she has felt bronchial asthma and suffered from difficulty breathing.
 Sometimes she feels severely tired.
 She went to a health worker at her village and the health worker told her to go and see heart specialist in Yangon.
 However, at that time she did not have money to go to Yangon, so she did not go.
 She has only used herbal medicine for treating difficulty breathing since she was 18-year-old, which did help her feel better.
 For the last four months at night she has severe difficulty breathing, so she woke her sister up and asked her sister to send her to a private clinic called Yaung Chi Oo in Yangon.
 After the doctor's examination, she was told her that she needs to go and see heart specialist doctor.
 Then the doctor gave her an injection and some oral medication.
 Then, she went to Thiri Sandar Private Hospital on January 31, 2020 where she received an echocardiogram.
 The doctor told her that she has heart disease and she needs surgery.
 On February 5, Mya Mya went to Kan Thar Yar Hospital (KTYH) as suggested by the doctor at Thiri Sandar Hospital.
 The doctor at KTYH performed another echo before diagnosing her with large ventricular septal defect (VSD).
 The doctor at KTYH also told her that she needs surgery.
 Unfortunately, Mya Mya and her family cannot afford to pay for the surgery.
 After talking to the nurses and doctor about her problem, the nurses who know Watsi Partner Burma Children Medical Fund (BCMF) refered her to BCMF.
 Mya May needs to stop working because of her tiredness.
 She is worried about her parents because if she cannot work.
 She shared, "If I recover from my disease, I need to work for my parents, to support them.”